 look out for separate counters and sections for men and women in banks, ministries and other public service centres.

 enjoy the outdoors as much as you can during winter.
 In the summer, temperatures reach over 40°C and humidity over 50% so enjoying the outdoors is challenging.
 During this season, make the most of doing outdoor activities such as going to beaches, walking in parks or dining al fresco.

 look or stare at people closely especially women.
 This general courtesy is particularly important in a society where modesty in dress and behaviour is mandatory.

 be offended if your handshake is refused by the opposite sex.
 Handshakes are often refused to members of the opposite sex.
-It is not meant personally, but simply a religious and cultural prohibition applicable to Muslims and non-Muslims alike.
+It is a religious and cultural prohibition applicable to Muslims and non-Muslims alike.

 sit with the soles of your shoes or feet facing towards your hosts; it is considered insulting.
 Equally, don’t sit with your back to other guests.

 drink too much alcohol so that your behaviour is affected in public.
 Alcohol in Qatar is a strictly regulated concession and there is zero tolerance for drink-driving, drunkenness or rowdy behaviour.

 go barefoot in the sea where stonefish lie camouflaged along the shoreline.
 Although rare, the poisonous defence mechanism causes excruciating pain and needs a hospital visit.
 Also be on the lookout for jellyfish, particularly in the summer months.